 All the courses are included in the official curriculum of the university and are held in English.
 Since the main teaching language at the university is English, degree students, both Malay and international, and other exchange students attend the same courses.

 How to choose the courses

-When you submit your application to us please choose the faculty that best matches your major studies.
+When you submit your application to us, please choose the faculty that best matches your major studies.
 You can choose 2–6 courses per semester.
 You need to have suitable study background for the studies at the faculty you are applying to and you must choose at least 2-3 courses from this faculty.
 If you wish to choose courses from other faculties to complement your major, there is no strict study background requirement, especially for the courses from the Faculty of Economics and Management.
 Please select your courses carefully.
-Unless you need to take courses worth 30 ECTS, it is recommended to choose a maximum of 5 courses.
+Unless you need to take courses worth 30 ECTS, choosing a maximum of 5 courses is recommended.
 Please note that UPM reserves rights to changes in the course offering.
-Since UPM offers no tailor made exchange program with specific courses, students should be prepared for possible course changes.
-Pick some extra courses when making your initial course selection, in case one of your choices isn’t available.
-In the beginning of the semester, after arriving at the destination, you can still make some changes to your course plan if needed.
+Since UPM offers no tailor-made exchange program with specific courses, students should be prepared for possible course changes.
+Pick some extra courses when making your initial course selection if one of your choices isn’t available.
+At the beginning of the semester, you can still make some changes to your course plan if needed after arriving at the destination.